 Without this final reflective gloss, matte photo paper can often come across as darker and less structured than their glossy counterparts.
 They also show fingerprints more easily than other finishes, meaning you need to be careful when handling and framing your premium matte photos.

-This modern finish is beautiful on holiday cards or wedding invitations, or photo prints on fine art paper that will be hung without a glass frame.
+This modern finish is beautiful on photo prints that will be hung without a glass frame.
 It’s important not to use a glass frame with this type of finish for several reasons.
 First, the photo paper itself will already be highly reflective, so adding glass around it can cause an unpleasant glare.
 Glossy paper is also kind of sticky, and can get stuck on glass frames and ruin the photo during removal.
-Photos with this finish are often recommended to be matted and hung without a frame, or used in a collage without glass.
+Photos with this gloss finish are often recommended to be matted and hung without a frame, or used in a collage without glass.

 - Wallet (4)

 Large Format PrintsLarge format prints, while they may seem similar to poster prints, are a bit more customizable and upscale than posters.
 Printed on Fuji Crystal Archive professional-grade paper, these prints provide a crisper color contrast.
 And because of their size, they cannot be printed using traditional-sized inkjet printers.

 When considering this type of printing for your home or project, size and finish options need to be taken into account.
 While other larger prints such as posters are home to glossy finishes, large format prints can be finished with gloss, matte or pearl overlays.
 Unframed prints could benefit from the sheen that matte and pearl overlays provide, while glass-enclosed prints should be matte to prevent any glare.
 Large format prints come in the following sizes: